jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 - Add `MEPSystem` and `MEPSection` support for GetSectionByIndex, GetSectionByNumber, GetElementIds, GetCoefficient, GetPressureDrop,  GetSegmentLength and IsMain
 - Show System.Object option (named Root hierarchy)
-- Add generic types support for the help button
+- Add generic type support for the help button
 - Minor tooltip changes
 - Fixed search that worked in the main thread